Bartvds/mocha-unfunk-reporter/README.md

 * There are many features to ease testing usability, like aggressive attempts at getting a sensible error message or a stack filter that attempts to compact the stack trace by dropping mocha functions calls.

-### Diff for every display
+### Diff

-* String compare powered by [JsDiff](https://github.com/kpdecker/jsdiff), rendering even supports colorless display!
+* String-diff powered by [JsDiff](https://github.com/kpdecker/jsdiff), rendering even supports colorless display!
-* Object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js).
+* Object-diff tree powered by [objectDiff](https://github.com/NV/objectDiff.js).
 Currently maybe even stricter then your assertions!

 ## Usage
 Install from npm: